earosenthal77/seqsorcerer_final/README.md

 SeqSorcerer was developed as an automated RNA-Seq processing pipeline designed to reduce manual intervention while preserving the established analytical workflow used in the Saha lab at William & Mary.
 Rather than changing any preexisting RNA-Seq methods, SeqSorcerer encapsulates the same major processing steps within a structured and reproducible framework.
 The pipeline integrates quality trimming, reference genome preparation, sequence alignment, and gene quantification using commonly used RNA-Seq tools, including Trim Galore, HISAT2, Samtools, and featureCounts.
 Although originally designed for use in the Saha lab, SeqSorcerer can be easily adapted for alternate RNA-Seq projects.

 ## Quick-Start Guide
+### Prerequisites:
+Rna-Seq is a computational expensive pipeline, regardless of automation.
+The user needs 16GB+ RAM allocated to Docker to provide SeqSorcerer
 ### 1. Clone the seqsorcerer_final Repository
 ### 2. Download raw read FASTQ files and reference genome files
 Have FASTQ files downloaded locally on your computer